dolphindb/Tutorials_EN/import_csv.md

 ### 2.3 Specify the format of temporal types

-For temporal data, if the automatically inferred data types do not meet expectations, we need to specify not only the data type, but also the format (represented by a string) in column 'format' of the schema table, such as "MM/dd/yyyy".
+For temporal values, if the automatically inferred data types do not meet expectations, we need to specify not only the data type, but also the format (represented by a string) in column 'format' of the schema table, such as "MM/dd/yyyy".
 For more details please refer to [Parsing and Format of Temporal Variables](https://www.dolphindb.com/help/DataManipulation/TemporalObjects/ParsingandFormatofTemporalVariables.html).

 Execute the following script in DolphinDB to generate the data file for this example.
 ```